PentagonToy/CSC-HPC-Guide/python-environment/smartsim-environment.md

 cmake<3.30.0
 ```

-**Reproduce an exact installed set** — temporarily point *both* `uv pip install --requirements ...` lines in `extra4SmartSim.sh` at `requirements.txt` instead of `requirements.in`, rebuild, then switch back.
+**Reproduce an exact installed set** — temporarily point *both* `uv pip install --requirements ...` lines in `extra4SmartSim.sh` at `requirements-$ENV_ARCH.txt` instead of `requirements.in`, rebuild, then switch back.
 The patched SmartRedis client and SmartSim still install from source regardless.

 ---